 - For eye exposure: remove contacts if present, and flush eye(s) using an eye wash station.
 If you are unsure where to find an eyewash station, start flushing with tap water or sterile eye irrigant immediately for 5 minutes while an eye wash station is located.

 3. Identify the source of the exposure (in the hospital, the source patient- get name, hospital number).
 Your preceptor or hospital staff can assist with this.

-4. In the hospital or clinical setting, initiate the collection of the source patient's labs by following the instructions on The Point.
-Enlist the help of your preceptor or hospital staff.
-In the College of Dentistry, the lab will assist with this step.
+4. In the hospital or clinical setting, initiate the collection of the source patient's labs.
+In the UIHC, follow the instructions on The Point.
+Enlist the help of your resident or hospital staff- they will have to order source patient lab work and all the steps are listed for them on The Point.
+In the College of Dentistry, the lab staff will assist with this step.

 5. Call the Nurseline at 319-335-9704.
 Call if you have any questions about what to do.
-You do not need to report to Student Health unless directed by the nurse.
+You do not need to have a Student Health visit unless directed by the nurse.

 Evenings, weekends and holidays- report to the UIHC Emergency Treatment Center.

 If you are UI student paid employee or a University of Iowa Hospitals & Clinics (UIHC) Employee, go to The Point and click on "Incident Reporting" under "Top Links".
 Click on "Safety Incident Reporting" to complete a Riskconnect report of the incident.